-Before illustrating this process of deep enquiry and spiritual healing further, a remark on phobia, which is a fear that feels disproportionally more substantial to the threat that triggered it in the first place.
+Before illustrating this process of deep enquiry and spiritual healing further, a short remark on phobia.
+It is a fear that feels disproportionally more substantial than the threat that triggered it in the first place.

 For those readers utterly unaffected by arachnids, feel free to substitute spiders with snakes, flying, the dark, public speaking, intimacy, heights, abandonment, rejection, death or anything other that sends your heartbeat racing and stifles you with terror.

 Fear, of course, is irrational and going through this experience during my third shamanic healing ceremony depicted my personal nightmare.
 It was terrifying to the point of wanting to pass out, simply so that the hallucinogenic journey would end.
-I did not loose consciousness.
-Curled up on my mat, in the middle of the rainforest, the ikaros (healing songs) of the shamans sounded distant, even though they sat right next to me.
+I did not lose consciousness.
+Curled up on my mat, in the middle of the rainforest, the Ikaros (healing songs) of the shamans sounded distant.
+Even though they sat right next to me.
 I surrendered to the frightening experience and looked my trepidation straight in the face.

-Allowing this process, so I felt assured, would help me to let go of this phobia; enable me to establish a fundamentally different relationship towards spiders, which instead of emotions of terror, would be based on understanding, compassion and the feeling of love.
+Allowing this process, so I felt assured, would help me to let go of this phobia.
+It enabled me to establish a fundamentally different relationship towards spiders.
+Instead of emotions of terror, would be based on understanding, compassion and the feeling of love.

-According to clinical psychologist Brant Cortright, who includes a spiritual perspective to his work, hallucinogenic healing has certain limitations with regards to its effects on psychological healing.
+According to clinical psychologist Brant Cortright, who includes a spiritual perspective in his work, hallucinogenic healing has certain limitations with regard to its effects on psychological healing.

 Learning in this context encompasses emotional and intellectual memory.

-Cortright explains whilst there might be profound understanding, which appears life-changing throughout a hallucinogenic experience, this insight does not naturally translate into respectively adjusted behavior in normal states of consciousness.
+Cortright explains whilst there might be profound understanding, which appears life-changing throughout a hallucinogenic experience, this insight does not naturally translate into respectively adjusted behaviour in normal states of consciousness.
 (Cortright, 1997)